SherelynA/Alejandro-Merchan-Computational-Astro/README.md

 # Alejandro-Merchan-Computational-Astro
-Repository which holds assignment for computational astrophysics class.
+Repository which holds assignments for computational astrophysics class.